davidlday/RemindersWidget/README.md

 * All pull requests go against the master branch.
 This project is managed using [GitHub Flow](https://guides.github.com/introduction/flow/).
 * Please don't update the screenshot.
 If enough enough styles are contributed, I'll figure out how to create a gallery.
+* All contributed styles must be in css due to how I managed to get styles out of the main script.
 * If you're contributing a style, do not use custom.css as the filename.

 ## Contributors